Skip to content

 Leaders in healthcare are faced with an ever-changing environment and therefore require strong managerial skills to transform the way their organizations respond to and lead change initiatives to shape tomorrow’s delivery system.
 This course addresses challenges faced in healthcare administration and potential solutions using practical approaches.
 Topics include strategy, culture, managerial, and strategic issues facing healthcare organizations.

-Strategic management of healthcare organizations is crucial to future success and involves setting objectives, analyzing the competitive environment, analyzing the internal organization and external forces as well as the viability of future directions for the organizations.
-The course provides an organized, logical, and stepwise approach to the strategic management process and includes methods for assessing key features of organizational environments and competitive situations, approaches for developing strategic plans, and processes for ensuring their successful implantation.
+Strategic management of healthcare organizations is crucial to future success and involves setting objectives, analyzing the competitive environment, analyzing the internal organization and external forces as well as the viability of future directions for the organization.
+The course provides an organized, logical and, stepwise approach to the strategic management process and includes methods for assessing key features of organizational environments and competitive situations, approaches for developing strategic plans, and processes for ensuring their successful implementation.

 Many of the decisions that healthcare leaders and managers make will have significant financial implications.
 This course is designed to increase analytical and decision-making skills using finance theories, principles, concepts, and techniques important to healthcare management.
 Includes department design, management of capital and operating budgets, budget planning process, strategic planning, and concepts necessary for the preparation and interpretation of financial statements required to make sound decisions that help deliver financial sustainability and profitability.